By Paul Hagan

 3. Pack it in.
 If you want to remove all the risk, just pack super light and never check a bag.
 Simple, right?
 Okay, checking a bag is often unavoidable, so make sure you have unique, easy-to-spot luggage tags.
 You’ll stand out from the other 200 black Samsonite Leverage LTE Expandable Softside Luggage with Spinner Wheels on the carousel.

 4. Pregame accommodations.
 In this oh-so modern day, there’s no reason to stay at a hotel that doesn’t provide free WiFi.
-When shopping providers like Hotelogical, ensure you aren’t paying for the ability to get work done online.
+When shopping hospitality providers, ensure you aren’t paying for the ability to get work done online.
 Complimentary breakfast is also a plus.

 5. Pump it up.
 Just because you’re traveling for business doesn’t mean you can’t take in the sights.
 Grab a good pair of travel shoes, such as Skechers YOU line, so you don’t limp into your meeting after being on your feet all day.